-5.1 Physical Security Controls
+5.1 PHYSICAL SECURITY CONTROLS

 Sirar's PKI is hosted at Sirar's data center, with appropriate physical and procedural access controls for all hardware and software sub-systems used in the issuance and revocation of certificates.
-Sirar limits access to functions critical to registration and certificate to personnel in Trusted Roles.
+Access to functions critical to registration and certification is limited to personnel in Trusted Roles.